superlativeinstruments/manuals.playsuperlative.com/SB01/vco.md

 Both of these examples have the same frequency, but the harmonic content of the pulse wave will vary in proportion to the width of the pulses.

-The `PULSE WIDTH` switch controls the mode that the pulse width modulation will operate in.
+The `PULSE WIDTH` switch controls the mode that the modulation will operate in:

-- In `MANUAL` setting, the `PULSE WIDTH` slider will manually control the pulse width of the square wave from 50% to 5%.
+- In `LFO` setting, the triangle wave `LFO` controls pulse width and the `PULSE WIDTH` slider controls the depth of modulation applied.

-- In `LFO` setting, the triangle wave `LFO` will control the pulse width of the oscillator, and the `PULSE WIDTH` slider will control the amount of modulation that is applied.
+- In `MANUAL` setting, the `PULSE WIDTH` slider manually controls the pulse width of the square wave from 50% to 5%.

-- In `ENV` setting, the envelope shape will control the pulse width of the oscillator, and the `PULSE WIDTH` slider will control the amount of modulation that is applied.
+- In `ENV` setting, the envelope shape controls pulse width and the `PULSE WIDTH` slider controls the depth of modulation applied.

 </article>